-- 5.4.1 An entity must provide details (relevant to each deemed category in 3.4.2 and for customer groups) of: - (a) actual demand for this year ending 30 June 2009 and estimated actual demand for the year ending 30 June 2010, and corresponding non-revenue water and bulk water purchases (where relevant); - (b) forecast demand for each year from 1 July 2010 to 30 June 2013, and corresponding non-revenue water and bulk water purchases (where relevant); - (c) additional forecasts of demand necessary to substantiate proposed capital expenditure, and corresponding non-revenue water bulk water purchases, where relevant; and - (d) the method adopted to forecast demand. - 5.4.2 In subsequent years, it can be expected that the entity will also be required to provide actual demand for year preceding year of the review.
+- 5.4.1 An entity must provide details (relevant to each deemed category in 3.4.2 and for customer groups) of: - (a) actual demand for the year ending 30 June 2009 and 30 June 2010, and estimated actual demand for the year ending 30 June 2011, and corresponding non-revenue water and bulk water purchases (where relevant); - (b) forecast demand for each year from 1 July 2011 to 30 June 2014, and corresponding non-revenue water and total bulk water purchases (at the time of setting 2011/12 prices); - (c) additional forecasts of demand necessary to substantiate proposed capital expenditure, and corresponding non-revenue water bulk water purchases, where relevant; and - (d) the method adopted to forecast demand used for setting prices and for calculating capital and operating expenditure, and the relationship between these forecasts. - 5.4.2 Where an entity's demand (actual or forecast) differs from previous estimates provided to the Authority an entity must explain the cause of the variance.
 It is anticipated that each entity will also be required to provide a more sophisticated basis for demand forecasting to substantiate the increased disaggregation of costs and to improve the accuracy of forecasts.